sksoumik/programming_notes/README.md

 | Multiple processors perform multiple operations    | Multiple computers perform multiple operations               |
 | Processors communicate with each other through bus | Computer communicate with each other through message passing. |

+# Why do use CSRF token?

+A CSRF token is a secure random token (e.g., synchronizer token or challenge token) that is used **to prevent CSRF attacks**.
+The token needs to be unique per user session and should be of large random value to make it difficult to guess.
+A CSRF secure application assigns a unique CSRF token for every user session.